williamstoy/inertial-microfluidics-optimization/README.md

 9. Click the 'Load' button.
 You should see a list of the udf functions as the last output if the operation was successful.

 ## Troubleshooting

 Always delete the \libudf folder before recompiling.
-If the folder cannot be deleted because it is in use, close fluent and stop all 'fl*.exe' and 'cx*.exe' processes with the task manager
+If the folder cannot be deleted because it is in use, close fluent and stop all 'fl*.exe' and 'cx*.exe' processes with the task manager (This can happen if fluent crashes on a previous run)
 ### Fatal error LNK1112:
 [StackOverflow answer](https://stackoverflow.com/questions/3563756/fatal-error-lnk1112-module-machine-type-x64-conflicts-with-target-machine-typ)